Andreszd/srra-ing-soft/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Project made in asignature ING SOFTWARE using REACT with connecting to API created with EXPRESS
+Project made in asignature ING SOFTWARE using REACT with connecting to [API] (https://github.com/Andreszd/srra-server) created with EXPRESS.

 ## Available Scripts